philip-hawkins-git/philip-hawkins-git.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Master of Arts in American History, University of South Florida, Tampa, FL, 2006-2009
+* Bachelor of Arts in History, University of South Florida, St. Petersburg, FL, 2001-2005

 Work experience
 ======